 Spring Day Creamery is operated out of a small cheeseroom attached to an 1848 farmhouse.

-Last summer, the cheesemaking facilities were expanded, and what was once a garage now houses a three-bay sink powered by solar hot water, a small cheese vat, and a walk-in aging space.
+Cheese-making facilities were expanded in 2011, and what was once a garage now houses a three-bay sink powered by solar hot water, a small cheese vat, and a walk-in aging space.

 The Cheesemaker – Sarah Spring